Webull Review

 Here are our top findings on Webull:

-• Options traders, get ready to party, because there’s zero commission options trading.
+- Traders, get ready to party, because there’s zero commission options trading and micro futures are only $0.25 per contract.

 Overall summary